Are you looking for the best Oahu sunrise hikes? This guide from a Hawaii local has everything you need to know!

 Maybe in a nice reusable bottle to help the environment out just a tad.

-– A little camera to document your Oahu sunrise hikes!
+To document your Oahu sunrise hikes!
 I’m not a fan of carrying full-size cameras on hikes, because the journey is already hard enough without the extra weight!
 So if you have the same mindset that I do, the GoPro HERO5 is a great option!
 However, if that’s a little too much money, the AKASO EK7000 is a pretty good alternative.

 For a more comprehensive Hawaii packing list, click here.